- Resident Services

 Animal Control Ordinance violations can result in fines.
 Except under extenuating circumstances, the animal control officer will investigate complaints, assist violators in correcting violations, and for a period of time, not issue citations.

-Read the ordinance (Chapter 12, Article III) online or request a hard copy in the Town Clerk’s Office at Town Hall.
+Read the ordinance (Chapter 12, Article III) online or request a printed copy in the Town Clerk’s Office at Town Hall.